-How Long to Learn DSA
+How Long to Learn DSA?
+One Variable Decides

 How long to learn DSA?
 3-6 months with the right method.
 See what each stage looks like and why method matters more than hours.